mmmenno/asap/sources/README.md

 We know (roughly) when different parts of the city were built.
 Most famous is perhaps the 'Derde Uitleg', in which the first part of the 'grachtengordel' and the Jordaan were developed.
 [This 1882 map showing the different expansions](https://beeldbank.amsterdam.nl/afbeelding/D10098000073) was a big help.
 So was the [Amsterdam Museum Groeikaart](https://hart.amsterdam/image/2017/5/17/2013_groeikaart_amsterdam_1000_2000.pdf).

-I (vectorised)[stadsuitbreidingen.geojson] these cityparts, so I could easily select the 1100+ streets within these parts and mark them accordingly.
+I [vectorised](stadsuitbreidingen.geojson) these cityparts, so I could easily select the 1100+ streets within these parts and mark them accordingly.
 The results are in [straten-stadsuitbreidingen.csv](straten-stadsuitbreidingen.csv).

 Please note that this approach on itself gives clues, not facts.
 The [Regulierspad](https://adamlink.nl/geo/street/regulierspad/6962) *disappeared* with the 'Vierde Uitleg', the [Pentagon](https://adamlink.nl/geo/street/pentagon/3514) was built in the 1980's.